stål egenskaper och beläggning av industriknivar

 Stain resistance

 Stain resistance (rust resistance) is an ability to resist oxidation.
 The more chromium bound in carbides, the less free chromium, which means more wear resistance but less stain resistance.
-Stainless steel is claimed to be most stain resistance.
+Stainless steel is claimed to be the most stain resistant.

 Edge durability